Alert Icon

 Supplemental Nutrition Assistance Program (SNAP) can be used like cash to buy eligible food items from authorized retailers.
 Authorized retailers will display a "We Welcome SNAP EBT Customers" poster.

 A SNAP account is established for eligible households and automatic deposits are made into the account each month.
 To access the account, they will also receive an EBT Card, which will debit the account each time eligible food items are purchased.
 A secret Personal Identification Number (PIN) is required to use the card.
+Learn more about SNAP and how to apply with these helpful interactive learning modules.

 Eligibility Income Limits